-- (d) Audit Plan The Audit Committee shall review and approve the annual audit plan including the audit scope and the overall risk assessment methodology presented by the Chief Auditor to ensure that it is appropriate, risk based and addresses all relevant activities over a measureable cycle.
-The Chief Auditor, on a quarterly basis, will review the status of the audit plan and any changes needed, including a review of: - (i) the results of audit activities, including any significant issues reported to management and management's response and/or corrective actions; - (ii) the status of identified control weaknesses; - (iii) the adequacy and degree of compliance by CIBC with its systems of internal control. - (e) Succession Planning At least annually, the Audit Committee shall review succession plans for the Chief Auditor.
+(d) Audit Plan - The Audit Committee shall review and approve the annual audit plan including the audit scope and the overall risk assessment methodology presented by the Chief Auditor to ensure that it is appropriate, risk based and addresses all relevant activities over a measureable cycle.
+On a quarterly basis, the Audit Committee shall review with the Chief Auditor the status of the audit plan and any changes needed, including a review of:

+- (i) the results of audit activities, including any significant issues reported to management and management's response and/or corrective actions; - (ii) the status of identified control weaknesses; - (iii) the overall design and operating effectiveness of internal control, risk management and governance systems and processes. - (e) Succession Planning At least annually, the Audit Committee shall review succession plans for the Chief Auditor.